annabrown2/TranscriptAnalysis_WithCLAN/README.md

 # Transcript Analysis with CLAN
-This repository contains all the code and protocols to enable you to generate transcripts that follow CHAT guidelines and can be analysed by CLAN
+*This repository contains all the code and protocols to enable you to generate transcripts that follow CHAT guidelines and can be analysed by CLAN.*

 ## Why CLAN?
 For more information about CLAN, go to: https://childes.talkbank.org/